Enter to main center

 Ⅰ. Introduction

 The National Immigration Agency (NIA) launched the first-generation automated immigration clearance system (e-Gate) that integrates automation technology and biometrics verification technology in 2011.
 Passengers can use e-Gate by himself/herself to clear immigration procedures in a speedy manner.
-The NIA has also optimized automated border control technology by inventing the third-generation e-Gate in 2020, which is now open for use by foreign travelers in departure.
-Between 2024 and 2025, the NIA completed the full replacement of the original first-generation e-Gate with the newly developed fourth-generation e-Gate.
+In 2020, the NIA began deploying the third-generation e-Gate, which was also made available to foreign travelers departing Taiwan.
+Since 2025, all original first-generation e-Gates have been replaced with newly deployed fourth-generation e-Gates.
+The third- and fourth-generation systems are collectively referred to as the “New Generation e-Gate.”
 Through the application of advanced technologies, the NIA aims to further enhance border management capabilities and to establish a secure, efficient, and user-friendly immigration clearance environment in Taiwan.

 Ⅱ. Highlights and Achievements